Meena Kumari: In film

-Meena Kumari ki Amar Kahani, one of the earliest biopics ever made on any cine artist in India came out in 1981.
+Meena Kumari Ki Amar Kahani, one of the earliest biopics ever made on any cine artist in India came out in 1981.
 Dedicated to Meena Kumari, this docu-drama featured interviews of various artists who worked with her.
-The film featured Dolly playing Meena Kumari and Sona Mirza playing her contemporary, Madhubala It was directed by Sohrab Modi and had the music composed by Khayyam.
+The film featured Dolly playing Meena Kumari and Sona Mastan Mirza playing her contemporary, Madhubala It was directed by Sohrab Modi and had the music composed by Khayyam.

 Kumari has always been a subject of interest among present day filmmakers.
 Actress Sridevi parodied Meena Kumari in the 1990 song "Main Lagti Hoon Sridevi" from the film Naaka Bandi.
 In 2004, a modern-day adaption of her film Sahib Bibi Aur Ghulam was to be made by Pritish Nandy Communications in which Aishwarya Rai and later Priyanka Chopra were to portray her role of Chhoti Bahu.
 However, the film got shelved and paved the way for a TV series helmed by director Rituparno Ghosh in which actress Raveena Tandon took this role.

 In 2007, Priyanka Chopra parodied Kumari, Nargis and Madhubala in the film Salaam-e-Ishq.
 In 2015, it was reported that Tigmanshu Dhulia was to make a film on her, which was to be a screen adaptation of Vinod Mehta's book, "Meena Kumari – The Classic Biography".
 Actress Kangana Ranaut was approached to portray Kumari but the film was shelved yet again due to lack of authentic facts and after a strong protest by Kumari's stepson Tajdar Amrohi.

 In 2017, director Karan Razdan also decided to direct an official biopic on Kumari.
 For this, he approached Madhuri Dixit and Vidya Balan to portray her onscreen but due to a variety of reasons, both of them declined the offer.
 He later turned to actress Sunny Leone who showed great interest.
 Various other actresses including Richa Chadha, Jaya Prada, Janhvi Kapoor, Karishma Sharma, Anupriya Goenka, Bhumi Pednekar, Divya Dutta, Kriti Sanon, Nithya Menon, Tripti Dimri, and Rasika Duggal have also expressed their wish to be cast as Kumari in her biopic.

 In 2018, producer and former child artist Kutty Padmini announced a biopic on Kumari in the form of a web series along with singer Mohammed Rafi and actor-director J.P.
 Chandrababu.
 Padmini worked with Kumari in the film Dil Ek Mandir and wanted to honour the late actress with this biopic.